Andreas242/pwa_02/README.md

 PWA

 Tools of the trade:
-Git – to get the code
+>Git – to get the code
-Chrome – dev tools (F12) – lighthouse – application – console
+>Chrome – dev tools (F12) – lighthouse – application – console

->	“Audit” for Lighthouse
+>	Chrome - “Audit” for Lighthouse

->	“Application” for serviceworker / cache / manifest
+>	Chrome - “Application” for serviceworker / cache / manifest

->	Make sure clear-cache is set on “network”
+>	Chrome - Make sure clear-cache is set on “network”

->	Make sure “Update on reload” is checked on “Application -> service worker”
+>	Chrome - Make sure “Update on reload” is checked on “Application -> service worker”

 Ngrok – to actually use your mobile, or use an emulator, or host on firebase
 >npm install –g ngrok